mcdonc/web3/web3.rst

 application before it can produce any output, it **must** yield an empty string."
 This requirement existed to support asynchronous applications and servers (see PEP 333's "Middleware Handling of Block Boundaries").
-We might reintroduce this requirement if we want to support asynchronous applications and servers minimally.
+Asynchronous applications are now serviced explicitly by ``web3.async`` capable protocol (a Web3 application callable may itself return a callable).

 ``web3.script_name`` and ``web3.path_info``
 -------------------------------------------

-These values are required to be placed into the environment by origin server under this specification.
+These values are required to be placed into the environment by an origin server under this specification.
 Unlike ``SCRIPT_NAME`` and ``PATH_INFO``, these must be the original *URL-encoded* variants derived from the request URI.
 We probably need to figure out how these should be computed originally, and what their values should be if the server performs URL rewriting.

 Long Response Headers
 ---------------------